Why is your URL important for SEO?

 If your title/headline includes stop words (and, or, but, of, the, a, etc.), it’s not critical to put them in the URL.
 You don’t have to leave them out, either, but it can sometimes help to make a URL shorter and more readable in some sharing contexts.

-Hyphens and underscores are preferred word separators
+Hyphens and underscores are preferred word separators in URLs

-Use Keywords in your URLs
+Use Focus Keywords in your URLs

 Then there is the big one, URLs are shown in search results on Google and Bing.
 This means people look at not only the title and the meta description provided in the search results but also at the URL.
 This makes the URL one of the top three elements searchers consider when deciding where to click.
-Make your URL’s readable and valuable to the searchers to get more clicks when you do come up in search.
+Make your URLs readable and valuable to the searchers to get more clicks when you do come up in search.

+Page Depth refers to the number of perceived folders (/) are present to get to your page.
 This is another area that is about keeping your URL simple and short if you create a URL that looks like this:

 But Could have done the same with:

-Avoid duplication through Canonicalization
+Avoid duplication through the use of Canonicalization

 Canonicalization is a way to create an optimized website that uses a single piece of writing that appears in multiple locations on one website.
 Remember any change in your URL is looked at as a new page to a search engine and sitemap without specific instructions.